MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_02_lab_ak.md

 1. Observe that the list of gallery images has been updated with your new image.

 1. Observe the list of thumbnails at the top of the page.
-Refresh your page every minute until all four of your thumbnails have been generated.
+Refresh your page every minute until your thumbnails have been generated.

 #### Review